When it comes to deciding a color scheme for painting your at-home gym, you may run into some trouble.

 Red

-Having a deep red accent wall along with a white or gray color scheme is a great way to have a bold yet motivating color in your gym.
+Having a deep red wall along with a white or gray color is a great way to have a bold yet motivating color in your home gym.
 Brands such as Bowflex feature red in all their products and this is why.

 Orange

-Go bold with an orange and blue color palette, or create a calming space by matching orange with leafy green plants.
+When it comes to home gym paint color,there are a few reasons to go bold with an orange and bright blues color palette, or create a calming space by matching orange with leafy green plants.

 Neon Blue